MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 ## Testing contrast of text colors during various states

+The **Inspect** tool reports accessibility issues for one state at a time.
+To specify which state to inspect, on the **Styles** tab, select **\:hov (Toggle Element State)**, as follows.

 ### Checking text color contrast in the default state

-In addition to the automatic color contrast tests shown earlier, you can also use the **Inspect** tool to check whether individual page elements have enough contrast.
+In addition to the automatic color-contrast tests in the **Issues** tool, you can also use the **Inspect** tool to check whether individual page elements have enough contrast.
 If contrast information is available, the **Inspect** overlay shows the contrast ratio and a checkbox item.
 A green check mark icon indicates there's enough contrast, and a yellow alert icon indicates not enough contrast.

 For example, the links in the sidebar navigation menu have enough contrast, but the green **Dogs** list item in the **Donation status** section doesn't.